burksbuilds/WorkMulcherPaperBagAdapter/README.md

 ![Photo with Mulcher](Images/Assembly%20With%20Mulcher.jpg)

 This assembly is designed to adapt a standard brown paper lawn bag to the [Worx WG430 Electric Leaf Mulcher](https://www.worx.com/electric-leaf-mulcher-wg430.html).
-The provided mulcher stand is good for connecting black plastic lawn bags but is too wide to accomodate standard (12x16x34 inch) [brown paper lawn bags](https://www.lowes.com/pd/Lowe-s-5-Count-30-Gallons-Brown-Tan-Outdoor-Paper-Lawn-and-Leaf-Trash-Bag/5013024901).
+The provided mulcher stand is good for connecting black plastic lawn bags but is too wide to accommodate standard (12x16x34 inch) [brown paper lawn bags](https://www.lowes.com/pd/Lowe-s-5-Count-30-Gallons-Brown-Tan-Outdoor-Paper-Lawn-and-Leaf-Trash-Bag/5013024901).
-This design elevates the mulcher to accomodate the increased height of the paper bags and provides a bag-mounting feature small enough to accomodate the paper bags without needing to stretch them.
+This design elevates the mulcher to accommodate the increased height of the paper bags and provides a bag-mounting feature small enough to accommodate the paper bags without needing to stretch them.

 ## Design